 Jacinthe’s lifelong love of food has been fostered by many chefs, most notably her grandmother.
 When she was young, they would make typical Eastern European fare like cabbage rolls, perogies and homemade cottage cheese, among other meat-and-potato-based meals.
 Nowadays, Jacinthe prefers simple recipes made with whole foods that are good for the body, mind and soul.

 Born and raised in Calgary, Jacinthe received her Bachelor of Interior Design from Mount Royal University.
 After a 4-year jaunt in Toronto design world, she decided to pursue other interests.
 She is an alumna of George Brown College and the Cooking School of Grandma and ran her own culinary business for a time.
-In August 2012, Jacinthe relocated to Vancouver, BC, and completed her certificate of Ayurvedic Studies.
-She is currently completing her Diploma of Holistic Nutrition at the Institute of Holistic Nutrition (2013).
-In between homework and cooking, Jacinthe can be found exploring her newly adopted city, roaming farmers’ markets and enjoying BC’s gorgeous nature.
+In August 2012, Jacinthe relocated to Vancouver, BC, and completed a certificate of Ayurvedic Studies and subsequently a Diploma of Holistic Nutrition at the Institute of Holistic Nutrition (2013).
+In between teaching and cooking, Jacinthe can be found exploring her newly adopted city, roaming farmers’ markets and enjoying BC’s gorgeous nature.

 Jacinthe blogs the utmost tastiest recipes on her site www.foodwithpresence.com.